Cut-outs in time, an opera

 "Reality is only as thin as paper behind the screen saw dust in an empty theater," is declared in the last act: Liza Lim's opera Tree of Codes is the story about the ambiguity of an assumed tangible reality and the ephemeral essence of time.

 (text: Michael Rebhahn, translation: Christine Chapman)

-Tree of Codes is a commissioned production between the Cologne Opera, Ensemble Musikfabrik and HELLERAU - European Center for the Arts Dresden, in cooperation with the Academy of the Arts of the World, Cologne.
+Tree of Codes is a co-production between the Cologne Opera, Ensemble Musikfabrik and HELLERAU - European Center for the Arts Dresden, in cooperation with the Academy of the Arts of the World, Cologne.

 Saturday, April 9th 2016, 7.30 pm | premier

 Wednesday, April 20th 2016, 7.30 pm